RajReddyT/graphqlpractice/README.md

 This is a practice session for graphql.

 1. What is graphql ? <br>
 a.
-The problem that is present in REST — Under or Overfetching of data using
+The problem that is present in REST — Under or Overfetching of data <br>
     Overfetching— takes place when more data is fetched than required.
     Underfetching — opposite, takes place when not enough data is delivered upon fetching.
     It solved by GraphQL — you get exactly data that you requests.